 At Path Coffee Roasters, coffee roasting is both an art and a science.
 Our evaluations and choices related to flavor development make up the art.
 The science is how to achieve it.

-Obtaining a steadily declining ROR (Rate of Rise) is integral in producing coffee that is fully developed and sweet.
-Scott Rao, a well known and respected coffee roasting consultant, noticed that over thousands of roasts and many tastings, the best coffees were always ones where the ROR fell on a steady decline and avoided what he termed the “crash” & “flick.”
+Obtaining a steadily declining ROR (Rate of Rise) is integral in producing fully developed, flavorful, and sweet coffee.
+Scott Rao, a well known and respected coffee roasting and brewing consultant, noticed that over thousands of roasts and many tastings, the best coffees were always ones where the ROR fell on a steady decline and avoided what he termed the “crash” & “flick.”

-The roaster warms up for 45 minutes, then we cool it down to 50 degrees below our charge temperature (the charge temperature is the temperature we choose to start our roast at).
-Once the coffee enters the roaster, the thermocouple now immediately descends hundreds of degrees to around 180 F. At that time, our coffee and thermocouple begin to equalize, and the temperature begins to rise up.
+The roaster warms up for 45 minutes, then we cool it down to 50 degrees below our charge temperature (the temperature we choose to start our roast).
+Once the coffee enters the roaster, the thermocouple now immediately descends hundreds of degrees to around 180 F. At that time, our coffee and thermocouple begin to equalize, and the temperature begins to rise.
 Gas is applied at this time to start driving the roast, and as the roast progresses, we being to pull back on our gas to develop our roast profile.